greg-raven/Uncommon-Sense/_posts/2023-07-09-anybody-can-be-president.md

 ---
-title: 'Anybody can be president'
+title: "Anybody can be president"
 layout: post
 categories:
 - government